dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 )
 ```

 If you're using the excellent [Visual Studio Code](https://code.visualstudio.com/) you'll notice that it will immediately start throwing up intellisense issues, mainly because it doesn't know what 'react', 'react-dom' and our application component is.
-We're going to use Webpack and Typescript to fix that!
+We're going to use Webpack and TypeScript to fix that!

 ### Setting up Webpack

-Webpack is the thing that is going to take all our .tsx files, work out their dependencies based on the imported files, run them through the Typescript compiler and then spit out one Javascript file that we can include on the main Html page.
+Webpack will take all our .tsx files, work out their dependencies based on the imported files, run them through the TypeScript compiler and then spit out one JavaScript file that we can include on the main Html page.
 It does this primarily by referencing a configuration file in the root of our project, so let's create that next.

 Create the file `webpack.config.js` in the root of your project, with the following contents: